 Conferences should not be the only time you converse and touch base with parents.
 Keep in touch as much as you can in between formal conferences so that you have several opportunities to build your relationships and stay up to date with happenings at home.
 This helps your relationship with your students, as well as getting you support to help them thrive.
 Remember, parents should be friends not strangers!
 Figure out a way to get and keep them involved.
 Keep in touch about the goals you’ve set and talk about how their child is doing to reach them and/or what they can do to help at home.
 You can use apps such as Class Dojo to keep parents informed about any and everything that goes on in the classroom!

 I really hope you enjoyed learning 10 must know tips to rock your parent teacher conferences!
 Dash over to my store and grab the conference bundle to help support ALL your needs.
 Don’t forget to subscribe to my email list!
-Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Grow and Glow FREEBIE!
+Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the conference checklists FREEBIE!
 You will also have exclusive access to tons of digital how-to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.

 To follow me on TPT and get all the latest updates on HALF OFF new products, click HERE!